Curia and Trustees

 Finance, H.R, Audit, Property, Health and Safety.
 Investment, and the ad-hoc Incorporation Committee

-He started at Holy Rood in Swindon before going in the Army and serving in Germany, Bosnia & Northern Ireland. on his return after 5 years he went to St Augustine’s in Downend and then on to St Peter’s in Gloucester before finally coming to the Sacred Heart in 2010 and then in 2012 also taking on the responsibility for St Antony’s in Henbury.
+He started at Holy Rood in Swindon before going in the Army and serving in Germany, Bosnia & Northern Ireland.
+On his return after 5 years he went to St Augustine’s in Downend and then on to St Peter’s in Gloucester.
+He then moved to the Sacred Heart in Bristol in 2010 and in 2012 also took on the responsibility for St Antony’s in Henbury.
+In 2017 he became Parish Priest of St George’s and St Teresa of Lisieux in Taunton.

 |Rev Mgr Canon Liam Slattery VG